marcsingleton/marcsingleton.github.io/content/posts/aalv.md

 ## Thoughts
 ### What do you mean no data structures?
-    - One of my biggest pain points and one of the reasons I probably won't develop another project in C by choice
-    - Lists and dicts (or Vecs and Hashmaps for non-Pythonistas) are fundamental data structures for modern programming
-    - They simplify the implementation of algorithms and facilitate countless day-to-day software engineering tasks (reword)
-    - I was more than a little surprised to discover the C standard library doesn't contain implementations
-      - This makes more sense to me now, understanding C's history and prioritization of backwards compatibility
-      - Simply put, C is language where if you need those things, you should be able to write them yourself
-    - Still, I was a little put-off by this
-    - I knew early on that I couldn't get by without a vec type, so I wrote one myself
-    - It wasn't so bad, but I still feel my little dynamic array is a fragile toy compared to the robust and highly optimized versions you would find in a modern language
+I was more than a little surprised to discover the C standard library doesn't contain implementations of standard data structures like dynamic arrays and hashmaps (lists and dictionaries in Python world).
+Now knowing more about C's history, its prioritization of backwards compatibility, and the niche it fills relative to C++, this absence makes more sense to me.
+Simply put, C is language where if you need those things, you should be able to write them yourself.
+Still, I was a little put-off by this.
+I knew early on that I couldn't get by without a dynamic array, so I wrote one myself.
+It wasn't so bad, but I still feel my implementation is a toy compared to the robust and highly optimized versions found in any modern language.[^1] Given that hashmaps are far more complicated, I refused to sink any time into reinventing that particular wheel, which made some instances of mapping a string to something else a little more involved.
+On one hand, I now have a far deeper appreciation of the engineering that goes into making a good hashmap as well as the implicit cost of computing the hash function for every lookup, especially compared to just iterating over a short list of options.
+But on the other hand, being able to quickly index by a human-readable label is such a common task, it's a massive quality of life improvement to express those directly in the language rather than fussing around with loops and enums.
+I'm glad I learned C first to get a handle on low-level concepts before layering on the complexity of C++, but for any future projects of this size I'll probably go with C++ (or learn Rust).

-      - Footnote: C's lack of support makes extracting any elements from these directly needlessly verbose
+[^1]: C's lack of built-in support also makes extracting an element needlessly verbose.
-    - For similar reasons, I refused to write an implementation for the much more complicated hashmap
-      - On the one hand, I now have a far deeper appreciation of the engineering that goes into making a good hashmap as well as the implicit cost of computing the hash function for every lookup
-        - I now know that for cases where the set of options is limited and constant-time lookup isn't necessary, iterating through an array is just as good (you can get by without one, and often in ways that are more efficient)
-      - But on the other hand, being able to quickly ask "is this thing in this other one" or being able to quickly index by a human-readable label is such a common task, it's a massive quality of life improvement to express those directly in the language rather than fussing around with for loops and enums

 ### GUIs from scratch is hard
     - The hardest part was making the GUI and interactions